About the Air Pollution Control District

 - Developing the Jefferson County portion of the state implementation plan

 The air monitoring section collects and analyzes air quality data.
 This section monitors ambient air pollution, measures meteorological data, quality assures data, and helps forecast air quality for Louisville.
-For more information please visit the Air Monitoring page.
+For more information, please visit our Air Quality Monitoring page.